CASECASE

 Quietness effects from adding LUBMER LY1040

 Additionally, as sliding properties can be enhanced by adding LUBMER LY1040, it is also possible to improve quietness.
 The diagram shows the measured decibels generated when gears rub against one another under the following conditions.
 As this shows, adding LY1040 reduces decibels by 3dB.
+It also has a lower decibel value compared to PTFE.
 This effect represents an extremely effective property for products such as the sliding components for automotive applications, where the requirements for quietness are even greater with the spread of electric vehicles.

 Measured quietness effects